 Making a new gin stand out

-Dan admits the premium spirits market is saturated and there’s a lot high quality gin brands at present.
+Dan admits the premium spirits market is saturated and there are a lot of high-quality gin brands at present.
 So how does he get Rascal to stand out as a top gin?

 “For me the bottled decoration, the spray and the screen print; that was a route I was inspired to go down partly because of a Liverpool-based designer I met.
 It’s quite an expensive process.
 A lot of bottles don’t do that, so it’s a way of standing out.
 In terms of aesthetics, I was inspired by labels of craft beer; they were crisp and quite simple.
 A lot of gin bottles use complex floral designs with Victorian fonts and ornate details.
 To keep with my personality and the voice of the brand I thought I’d go with something like the craft beer logos and a screen print with just two colours,” answered Dan.